Tag: G.I. Bill

 His Decision to Go

-Jack Whelan discusses his inability to adjust to Princeton University and his decision during his junior year to test himself by joining the United States Army.
+Jack Whelan discusses his inability to adjust to Princeton University and the decision during his junior year to test himself by joining the United States Army.
 He expresses that the resources provided by the GI Bill were a contributing factor in his decision to take a break from Princeton.
-Growing up during World War II, he shares that soldiers were his heroes, and he was not fearful of losing his life in Korea.
+Growing up during World War II, he shares how soldiers were his heroes, and he was not fearful of losing his life in Korea.

 Life After Korea

 James Purcell describes his life after he returned home from Korea.
 He returned to America, followed in his father's footsteps, and began working in construction.
 His experience in the service helped to expand his career.

 How the War Changed His Life

 Jerry Kaspen discusses how his experience as a photographer carried him through the rest of his life.
 As a student, he used his photography skills to supplement his college costs that were not covered by the GI Bill.
 He even used the skills after retiring from teaching.